VrushankPatel/cloudnexus/README.md

-# Personal Cloud Hub
+# CloudNexus

-A comprehensive personal cloud hub with advanced file management, PDF processing, rich note-taking, and analytics dashboard built with React/TypeScript and Express.
+A comprehensive CloudNexus with advanced file management, PDF processing, rich note-taking, and analytics dashboard built with React/TypeScript and Express.

 ## Features